 0 hours worked | 8 hours counted toward 600-hour limitation |

-Only work that requires teacher certification (including summer school and substitute teaching) is subject to the days or hours post-retirement employment limitation.
-All time that a teacher or administrator is required to be present for duties requiring teacher certification is subject to the limitation.
+Only work that requires teacher licensure (including summer school and substitute teaching) is subject to the days or hours post-retirement employment limitation.
+All time that a teacher or administrator is required to be present for duties requiring teacher licensure is subject to the limitation.
 For teachers, this includes preparation periods and time before, between, and after classes.
 For administrators, this includes all time that is required to be spent on administrative duties, such as attendance at board meetings and contract negotiations.